Thursday, September 11, 2025

 Old subject—New poem.

-What is it about the way heat
+What are the reasons heat

-as if choosing what to flame first:
+as if choosing what to claim first:

-the dry leaves, then the green wood
+the dry leaves, or the green wood

-which resists browning and blackness
+which resists browning & blackness

-before becoming a mirror of smoke?
+before dancing in a mirror of smoke?

-and feathered as a flame with
+and splintering into a flame with

-razor tipped glances that became
+razor tipped glances which almost

-the arrows of my unmaking.
+became the means of our unmaking.

 I had thought myself complete,